-Redaction and privacy: compliant data for approved eyes only.
+Document redaction for data privacy: compliant data for approved eyes only.

+Document redaction for data privacy is key to staying the right side of privacy regulations.
 Redaction is the process of masking key document details.
 Today, redaction is used to hide information in documents from unauthorised in-house readers, and to protect the data privacy rights of individuals when documents are shared externally.